 The Hartford promotes its products through a network of some 8,000 agents and brokers, as well as financial advisers and wholesalers.
 The consumer division also promotes offerings through direct mail, e-commerce, television, digital, and publication advertising efforts.

 Following the divestiture of most of its life and annuity operations, The Hartford is focused on growth of its property/casualty, mutual fund, and group benefits operations.
+In 2013 it announced plans to spend more than $1.5 billion through 2016 to modernize its systems to deliver new products faster and gets its infrastructure up to speed for the digital world.

 The company has been focused on growth in its commercial markets and consumer markets segments.
 The Hartford's consumer markets division seeks marketing alliances, such as its exclusive arrangement to provide auto and homeowners polices to members of AARP.
 Pleased with the results of working with AARP, The Hartford has pulled back on mass marketing and is targeting other affinity groups, striking arrangements with the American Kennel Club, the Sierra Club, and the National Wildlife Federation during 2011.
 Meanwhile, the commercial division aims to grow by offering diversified products and services, especially to small and midsized businesses.
 It also widened its commercial offerings to include public sector customers in 2013.